 Manual Setup AP

 In order to protect your network from hackers and unauthorized users, it is highly recommended you choose one of the following wireless network security settings.
 You can set the network authentication method, selecting data encryption, specify whether a network key is required to authenticate to this wireless network and specify the encryption strength.
-Warning: we suggest you not to set?WEP encryption to "Enabled" when the device runs in 11n mode.
+Warming: we suggest you not to set?WEP encryption to "Enabled "when the device runs in 11n mode.
 The device's wireless highest speed is 54Mbps in that encryption type.
 Tips: 11n only mode are not supported when WEP encryption is "Enabled" or WPA Encryption type is "TKIP".
+Tips: Warming: we and supported when betto "TKIP" when the device runs in 11n mode.
+The device's wireless highest speed is 54Mbps in that encryption type.
 Tips: "WPA Encryption" are not allowed to set to "TKIP" when the device runs in 11n mode.

-Select SSID: TP-LINK_B0CD V
+Click "Apply/Save" when done.

-Network Authentication: WPA2-PSK v
+Network Authentication: WPA2 -PSK

 WPA/WAPI passphrase: Click here to display

 WPA Group Rekey Interval: 0

-WPA/WAPI Encryption: AES
+WPA/WAPI Encryption: AES •

-WEP Encryption: Disabled v
+WEP Encryption: Disabled •

 Save/Apply